Add to collection

 Dr Ocean Mercier

 Māori have always been scientists, and we continue to be scientists.
 Our science has allowed us to live, work and thrive in the world for hundreds of years.
 My name is Dr Ocean Mercier, and I’m a lecturer in pūtaiao Māori at the Victoria University of Wellington.
-My job takes me all over the world to talk about Māori science and how traditional knowledge is being married with western science here in Aotearoa in order to find innovative solutions to universal global issues.
+My job takes me all over the world to talk about Māori science and how traditional knowledge is being married with western science here in Aotearoa3 in order to find innovative solutions to universal global issues.

 In this programme, we’re going to show you how these worlds of science are intersecting and how the paths to our future are being formed.